Call Kelley | Uustal for Experienced Representation

 - Seek medical attention right away: It is imperative to seek medical attention as soon as possible.
 A physician can document your injuries, which can serve as proof of your injury claim.

 If you were injured in a slip and fall accident and you believe another person should be held liable for your injuries, contact our Fort Lauderdale slip and fall accident lawyer right away.
 Our team is backed by the skills and knowledge to obtain a successful outcome for you.
-When you choose to work with our team, we will fight for your rights and never back down to insurance companies.
+When you choose to work with our personal injury lawyers in Florida, we will fight for your rights and never back down to insurance companies.